Birthday Blues And Mental Health: Reasons Why Birthday Depression Is So Common

 If you're struggling with birthday blues, Regain can help.
 Our licensed therapists can help you any time, anywhere you have an internet connection.
 Regain offers affordable, convenient support from someone who's matched to fit your needs.
 They can help you sort through your birthday feelings and find ways to celebrate the accomplishment of making it through another year.

 Depression affects many people.
+Clinical depression, another depressive disorder, or other mental and physical health conditions may be a contributing factor to birthday blues, so it’s a good idea to visit a mental health professional for treatment.
 Online therapy has proved to be an effective way of treating depression, along with many other mental health conditions.
 In many cases, those with depression have found online therapy more effective than in-person therapy, especially since it can be done without leaving home.

 Birthdays are what you make of them.
 Try to make them a day of fun and celebration if you can, even if you only celebrate in small ways.
 Don't hesitate to seek support from family, friends, or a therapist if the birthday blues are keeping you from celebrating your special day.